 Any cracked or broken tiles will need to be replaced as soon as possible.
 Tile roofing is very durable and rarely needs to be completely replaced.
 However, if you overlook individual damaged tiles, water can seep in and cause the timber holding up your roof to rot, leading to a more expensive roof replacement or restoration.

 Depending on the type of roofing you have, this will typically involve replacing tiles or sealing and repainting the metal sheeting/Colorbond – or replacing these elements entirely.
-Initially, the roofing specialist will clean the roof to remove all the dirt, mould, and algae.
-They will then either replace individual broken tiles and re-alignment tiles or seal and/or replace your metal sheet roofing.
+Initially, the roofing specialist will pressure clean the roof to remove all the dirt, mould, and algae.
+They will then remove and replace old ridgecaps, mortar and pointing material.

 Metal roof restoration

 A patch is usually utilised to cover a localised leak in a metal roof and is from the same metal or colourbond of the original roofing.
 Metal screws are used to affix the patch and then sealed to prevent any further leakage.

 Roof tile replacement of a faulty roof tile can avoid serious structural damage to your home and potentially costly repairs.
 Roof tiles can crack or be damaged by several factors, including severe weather and falling tree branches.